All Episodes

 I'd like to remind you that liberals have been doing this stuff for so long, like it's not a big deal.

-Um, you're saying it's like their last desperate attempt or whatever, but think about Robert Bork, think about Dan Quayle, George Bush the first.
+You're saying it's like their last desperate attempt or whatever, but think about Robert Bork.

-I even saw Bob Woodward on Hardball talking about how you wanted to impeach Reagan over a RAN contrast.
+I even saw Bob Woodward on hardball talking about how he wanted to impeach Reagan over Iran-Contra.

 It is nothing new, but they're not getting away with it anymore.